relacs/makertai/README.md

 ## Install an RTAI-patched linux kernel, RTAI, and comedi

-The `makertaikernel.sh` script executes all the commands needed to download and build an RTAI-patched linux kernel, the newlib library (needed for math support), and the RTAI and comedi kernel modules.
+The `makertaikernel.sh` script executes all the commands needed to download and build an RTAI-patched linux kernel, the newlib or musl library (needed for math support), and the RTAI and comedi kernel modules.

 Check